Bob Stump: Member of Congress

 In his 26 years in the House he became a noted member of the House Armed Services Committee, serving as chairman from 2001 to 2003.
 He'd chaired the House Veterans' Affairs Committee from 1995 to 2001, when he was forced to give that post up due to caucus-imposed term limits.
 He is one of the few members of the House to chair both committees.
 He consistently supported increased spending on the military and veterans.
 The 2003 military appropriations authorization act was named after him in recognition of his commitment to the military as the Bob Stump National Defense Authorization Act for Fiscal Year 2003.

 Stump sponsored bills to make English the official language for government business and to alter laws so that children born on US soil to non-citizen parents would not automatically be citizens.
 According to Amy Silverson, he was "best known in Congress as a perpetual naysayer, casting votes against almost all spending programs."

 Between 1976 and 2002, he accumulated a lifetime score of 97 (out of 100) from the American Conservative Union.
 He received very low scores from the National Council of Senior Citizens, the American Civil Liberties Union, the AFL–CIO, the NAACP, and the League of Conservation Voters.

 Although his district included the entire northwestern portion of Arizona, the great majority of its residents lived in the West Valley.
 Stump was often accused of addressing himself mainly to the West Valley and ignoring the other portions of his sprawling district, even though the district's center of gravity had moved to the West Valley as early as the 1970s.
 Indeed, many of his constituents rarely saw him.
 He maintained his district office in downtown Phoenix, outside his own district, for many years.
 Although he claimed his farm in Tolleson as his residence in the district, his main residence was in another portion of Phoenix outside the district.
 However, Stump told The Arizona Republic that he saw the farm as "my place of business," and knew that "nobody ever thought I resided there."
 He believed that "you declare your residency wherever you want.
+Stump would have been well within his rights to claim his Phoenix home as his official residence, as members of the House are only required to live in the state they represent.